Estacisity/Rhyme/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need to install pip like so, or have it added to PATH whilst installing python.
 * pip
   ```sh
   python get-pip.py